-Under the Post-9/11 GI Bill, several types of benefit payments are available, including payments for tuition and fees, the Yellow Ribbon program, 40 housing, books and supplies, tutorial assistance, test fees, and relocation and travel assistance.
+Under the Post-9/11 GI Bill, several types of benefit payments are available, including payments for tuition and fees, the Yellow Ribbon program (see the "Yellow Ribbon GI Education Enhancement Program Payments" section), housing, books and supplies, tutorial assistance, test fees, and relocation and travel assistance.
 The following describes the various payments and the criteria for determining the amount of each payment for which participants may be eligible.
-For individuals using transferred benefits, children receive payments as if not on active duty, whereas spouses receive payments according to the current status of the qualifying individuals.
+For individuals using transferred benefits, spouses receive payments according to the current active duty status of the qualifying individuals, whereas children receive payments as if the qualifying individuals were not on active duty.